docker-archive/dcus-hol-2016/open-source/README.md

 ### Set Up Environment

-Connect to **node-0**.
+**Step 1:** Connect to **node-0**.
+(How will the users connect to nodes??)

-Use the following command to clone the FoodTrucks repo from GitHub to node-0.
+**Step 2:** Use the following command to clone the FoodTrucks repo from GitHub to node-0.
 You can see this repo for yourself by going to https://github.com/mark-church/FoodTrucks.

 ```
 node-0:$ git clone https://github.com/mark-church/FoodTrucks.git